Has filter. false [sweetitch] templateSuffix is truthy

 Over time the skin can thicken, folds develop and the hair becomes sparse and coarse with flaky skin.

-Is sweet itch in horses hereditary?
+Is Sweet Itch in horses hereditary?

 Some breeds have been found to be at an increased risk and it can be genetic as they are at an increased risk of developing the condition.

-Sweet itch treatment in horses
+Sweet Itch treatment in horses

 There are several ways we can help horses with sweet itch by reducing their contact with midges.
 Bring horses in at dawn and dusk and if possible fit small mesh over the stable doors and windows to stop insects getting in.
 Avoid fields with or near water and hedges or trees as these are areas where midges gather, an exposed field is best as midges can’t fly if the wind speed is over 5mph.
 Make sure you keep on top of poo picking and avoid humid conditions as much as possible.
 For horses that are severely affected, a ceiling fan in the stable may be required in case any midges do get in.